-Situated between the Cascade Mountains and the Salish Sea, Bellingham is best known for its natural scenery, outdoor recreation and world-class beer scene.
+Situated between the North Cascades and the Salish Sea, Bellingham is best known for its natural scenery, outdoor recreation and world-class beer scene.
 And you don’t even have to leave downtown to experience some of the city’s best attractions.
 From there you can easily explore the unique experiences and flavors of this college town of 89,000 residents.
 Not too big and not too small, Bellingham is just right for a weekend away.
 Here’s where to eat, drink and stay in downtown Bellingham.

 Located in the heart of downtown, Hotel Leo is within walking distance of most bars and restaurants on this list.
 Originally built as the Byron Hotel in the late 1800s, this recently restored property is named after its former owner, Leopold Schmidt — founder of the famous Olympia Brewing Company.
 The mixed-used historic property offers classy hotel rooms and apartments overlooking the city.